FFMS/ffms2/doc/ffms2-api.md

 The desired output colorspace(s).
 It is a -1 terminated list of acceptable output colorspace to choose from.
 The destination that gives the least lossy conversion from the source colorspace will automatically be selected, **on a frame basis**.
-To get the integer constant representing a given colorspace, see `FFMS_GetPixFmt`.
+To get the integer constant representing a given colorspace, see [FFMS_GetPixFmt][GetPixFmt].

 Example:
 ```c++